upbound/docs/content/development-extensions/vscode-extensions.md

     }
 }
 ```
-{{< /editCode >}}
+{{</ editCode >}}
 <!-- /KCL -->
 {{</ content-selector >}}

 4. Auto-generate Composed Resources

 Quickly scaffold a new Managed Resource by using the auto-generate feature.

 {{< content-selector options="Python,KCL" default="Python" >}}
 <!-- Python -->